dsanson/slides/talks/iad.md

 > declared-about\] it is neither true nor false]{.fragment  .highlight-current-green}.

 :::{data-id=1}
--   The Liar is false, because its declared-about (*muhkbar ʿanhu*)---which is itself---is neither true nor false.
+-   The Liar is false, because it declares that its declared-about is false, but its declared-about is neither true nor false.
+[Oh, right: also, it is identical to its declared-about.]{.fragment}
--   At first, that sounds like a contradiction: how can it be neither true nor false, and also false?
+-   That sounds like a contradiction: how can one declarative be both neither true nor false, but also false?
--   The answer is this interesting view about what happens to a declarative (*khabar*) when it is made into a declared-about: in that condition, it "exits from being a declarative".
+-   Because of what happens to a declarative (*khabar*) when it is made into a declared-about: in that condition, it "exits from being a declarative".
 :::